ecilasun/e32b/README.md

 After the board is programmed with this SoC's bin or bit file, you can connect to the Arty board using a terminal program such as PuTTY.
 By default, the Arty board serial device comes up on the device list as COM4 (on USB).
 Set your terminal program to use 115200 baud / 1 stop bit / no parity and you should be able to see messages displayed by the board.

 The default ROM image that ships with this SoC will display startup message when the reset button is pressed (if the SoC image is in the persistent memory), or when programmed in dynamic mode.
 The ROM code will then sit at a WFI instruction, waiting for any external interrupts to be triggered.
-The interrupt handler, upon receiving a UART input or a timer interrupt, will execute the proper action (trap and echo back any character sent to it or show the one-time timer test message).
+The interrupt handler, upon receiving hardware input or a timer interrupt, will execute the proper action (trap and echo back any character sent to it or show the one-time timer test message).

 Initially, there's a 2 second timer that will trigger a reminder message on the UART port for the user to type 'help' upon which the available commands will be listed.

+All input is accepted through the onboard HID and the UART port will only echo back the input, and nothing else.
+In the future the UART port will only talk to the debugger and should not be considered a valid I/O device for regular use.

 # Changing the ROM image